projectoriented/genome-analysis/README.md

 ## Data, data management, and softwares

+#### Estimate space required + how data will be organized
+*Durio z.* has a total genome length of 715.23 megabases.
+The PacBio and Illumina SRA records are 27.4Gb and 83.3Gb respectively.
+I suspect I will have to delete files after each step up until completing assembly; e.g. delete after aligning, and assembly.
+I will make sure I will have a clear + coherent directory tree and naming scheme for all steps and files.

 | Type of data | Source | Description |
 | --- | --- | --- |
 | Whole Genome Sequence | SRA | Assemble the PacBio record and correct with the Illumina record. |
 | Annotation for *Durio Zibethinus* | NCBI Genome | GCF_002303985.1 |

-*Durio z.* has a total genome length of 715.23 megabases.
-The PacBio and Illumina SRA records are 27.4Gb and 83.3Gb respectively.
-I suspect I will have to delete files after each step up until completing assembly; e.g. delete after aligning, and assembly.
-I will make sure I will have a clear + coherent directory tree and naming scheme for all steps and files.

 [more to fill out]